milonmaze/privacy-terms-observatory/about.linkedin.com/transparency/government-requests-report.md

 [6] In our Government Requests Reports prior to July 2019, we reported on National Security Requests, which could include National Security Letters and FISA requests.
 In the effort to provide more transparency to our members, we now report NLSs and FISA requests separately.
 Because we are required by law to delay the release of FISA data by 6 months, reported FISA request metrics correspond to the previous reporting period (for example, data for the July-December 2019 period is reported in our January-June 2020 report).

 Government requests for content removal
+2023
 2022
 2021
 2020
 2019
 2018
- 	Requests	Action taken	Percentage action taken Australia	2	2	100%
+ 	Requests	Action taken	Percentage action taken Australia	2	1	50%
+Bahrain	1	0	0%
-Canada	1	1	100%
+Bangladesh	1	1	100%
-India	6	4	67%
-Indonesia	4	4	100%
-Turkey	10	9	90%
-Totals	23	20	87%
- 	Requests	Action taken	Percentage action taken Australia	1	1	100%
+Bolivia	1	1	100%
-Brazil	1	1	100%
+Brazil	4	4	100%
-France	1	1	100%
+China	5	4	80%
-Germany	1	1	100%
+Ghana	1	1	100%
-Ghana	1	0	0%
-India	12	10	83%
+India	13	12	92%
+Indonesia	8	8	100%
-Monaco	1	0	0%
+Qatar	1	0	0%
+Singapore	1	1	100%
-Turkey	8	8	100%
+Turkey	5	5	100%
-UK	1	1	100%
+United Kingdom	1	1	100%
-Totals	27	23	85%
+United States	5	5	100%
+Totals	49	44	90%

 • We started reporting on content-related requests in our January 1-June 30, 2018 Transparency Report.

-• Government Requests for Content Removal includes requests received by LinkedIn from governments reporting violations of our Terms of Service or violations of local law.
+• Government Requests for Content Removal are requests received by LinkedIn from governments seeking the removal of content, including reporting violations of our Terms of Service or violations of local law.

 Professional Community Policies